-My diet is basically starch free (Bernstein with fruit ;-).
-I and my wife have been trying to get reduced A1C levels and that led to the abandonment of the starch diet.
+My diet ended up being basically starch free (Bernstein with fruit ;-).
+I and my wife had been trying to get reduced A1C levels and that led to the abandonment of the starch diet.

 My contact information is email@example.com - I use lots of spam filters, but simple text email normally gets through fine.